-In the early 1990s, environmentalists started experimenting with carbon finance to support conservation just as indigenous people of the Amazon began developing “Life Plans” to revive and support their traditions.
-A quarter century on, these two parallel initiatives have evolved in ways that are surprisingly complimentary so much so they’re starting to converge, and in surprising ways.
+In the early 1990s, environmentalists started experimenting with carbon finance to support conservation.
+At the same time, indigenous people of the Amazon began developing “Life Plans” to revive and support their traditions.
+A quarter century on, these two parallel initiatives have evolved in ways that are surprisingly complementary and starting to converge.

 Parts of this story are excerpted from the book “Carbon Cowboys and REDD Indigenes”, a work in progress.

 19 February 2015 | It was a hot day in the Amazon, and 80 or so members of the Gavio indigenous people had gathered under the thatched-roof structure that serves as their town square, clad in blue-jeans, feathered headdresses, and ceremonial beads.
 On one side of the open-air structure, they’d hung a shroud to block out sunlight.

 After all, the tropical sun interferes with PowerPoint presentations.

 The Gavio first made contact with the djala (the non-indigenous outsiders) in the 1940s, and they’d seen their forest shrink from a massive, unending world to a small patch surrounded by farms and fields.
 They and their neighbors, the Arara, have spent a quarter-century fighting efforts to build a hydro-electric dam that threatens to submerge large swathes of their territory.

 Catarino Gavio listened patiently as speaker after speaker described the benefits of REDD and how it would help them defend the forest and build a future, but he couldn’t help feeling he’d heard it all before.
 Finally, he rose to speak.

 “We knew well before First Contact that the djala would come to destroy the forest,” he said.
 “How do we know this isn’t more of the same?”